nullgemm/globuf/readme.md

 brew install git
 ```

-The example makefile also requires some extra tools, starting with `objcopy`
+The generated makefile also requires some extra tools, starting with `objcopy`
 ```
 brew install binutils
 ```